DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Systematic error budget

 To estimate the systematics associated with our choice of the covariance matrix, we perform both Full Modelling and ShapeFit fits on \desidrone\, \texttt{Abacus-2} mocks using either analytic or \texttt{EZmocks} covariance.
 The results presented in this paper are based on the supporting papers exploring the impact of the \textsc{RascalC} code for generating analytical covariance in configuration space \cite{KP4s7-Rashkovetskyi}, \textsc{TheCov} code in Fourier space \cite{KP4s8-Alves}, and their application and comparison with mock-based covariance in the context of DESI \cite{KP4s6-Forero-Sanchez}.

-Below we summarise the key findings that set the methodology to account for systematic effects in our baseline \texttt{EZmocks} covariance: \begin{enumerate} \item When performing the fits on \abacus\ mocks without fibre-assignment effect, \texttt{EZmocks} and analytic covariances agree very well, both in Fourier and configuration spaces. \item When performing the fits on \abacus\ mocks with `altmtl' fibre assignment\footnote{This is, using the `altmtl' version as it closely corresponds to the realistic data processing, whereas the fast fibre-assignment procedure is approximate but more efficient, and thus can be applied to hundreds of mocks.}, there is a $\sim 20\%$ mismatch between \texttt{EZmocks} (with fast-fibre assignment) covariance and analytic covariance tuned on \texttt{EZmocks} clustering in Fourier space.
-This mismatch is a bit less in configuration space ($\sim5\%$) over the fitting range considered.
+Below we summarise the key findings that set the methodology to account for systematic effects in our baseline \texttt{EZmocks} covariance: \begin{enumerate} \item When performing the fits on \abacus\ mocks without fibre-assignment effect, \texttt{EZmocks} and analytic covariances agree very well, both in Fourier and configuration spaces.

+\item When performing the fits on \abacus\ mocks with `altmtl' fibre assignment\footnote{This is, using the `altmtl' version as it closely corresponds to the realistic data processing, whereas the fast fibre-assignment procedure is approximate but more efficient, and thus can be applied to hundreds of mocks.}, there is a $\sim 20\%$ mismatch between \texttt{EZmocks} (with fast-fibre assignment) covariance and analytic covariance tuned on \texttt{EZmocks} clustering in Fourier space.
+However, in configuration space, both \texttt{EZmocks} and analytic covariance match well within the expected statistical scatter, when the analytic covariance is calibrated on the \texttt{EZmocks}.